 Boats & Safety

 Silver Spray ll is a BW Seacat Speed 11m catamaran She was purpose built in Portchester, Hamshire in 2011 for charter angling and is 36 feet long by 15 feet in beam.
 Featuring a “walk around wheelhouse design” there is an enormous 300 square feet of deck space and 100 feet of gunnel length which means that 12 anglers can fish in comfort.
-Silver Spray ll has twin Nanni 200HP diesel engines which give a cruising speed of 17 knots with a full crew.
+Silver Spray ll has had new twin Nanni 200HP diesel engines installed in 2021 which give a cruising speed of 17 knots with a full crew.
 8 anglers can sit in comfort in our wheelhouse which is heated in winter.
-Silver Spray ll is fully equipped with Radar, 2 GPS, Plotter, 2 VHF Radio, Fishfinder and all safety equipment to comply with MCA category 2.
+Spray ll is fully equipped with Radar, 2 GPS, Plotter, 2 VHF Radio, Fishfinder and all safety equipment to comply with MCA category 2.

 Our safety equipment includes:

 - Life raft

 - VHF radios